The appeals process - Occupational Health and Safety

 • Revoke the order, advice or administrative penalty when it is concluded that there was an error in the application of occupational health and safety legislation and there is no longer a contravention that must be addressed;

-• Suspend the order, advice or administrative penalty.
-Filing an appeal does not suspend the operation of the order, the advice or the administrative penalty.
-Depending on the danger to the health and safety of employees and the timeline for making the decision, the CCO may suspend the order, advice or administrative penalty until a final decision on the appeal is made.
+• Suspend the order, or administrative penalty.
+Filing an appeal does not suspend the operation of the order, or the administrative penalty.
+Depending on the danger to the health and safety of employees and the timeline for making the decision, the CCO may suspend the order, or administrative penalty until a final decision on the appeal is made.

 The notice of appeal form is available on the WCAT’s website.
 The form is available in both an on-line and off-line format.
 Additional information on where to find and how to fill out the notice of appeal as well as the process of appeals is available on the Worker’s Compensation Appeals Tribunal of New Brunswick’s website.